-Nathan Kallus joined the faculty at Cornell in July 2016 as an Assistant Professor in the School of Operations Research and Information Engineering.
-His research revolves around data-driven decision making, the interplay of optimization and statistics in decision making and in inference, and the analytical capacities and challenges of observational, large-scale, and web-driven data.
-His works span basic theory, effective methodology, and novel applications and has been recognized by awards.
-Prof. Kallus holds a PhD in Operations Research from MIT as well as a BA in Mathematics and a BS in Computer Science both from UC Berkeley.
-Before coming to Cornell, Prof. Kallus was a Visiting Scholar at USC's Department of Data Sciences and Operations and a Postdoctoral Associate at MIT's Operations Research and Statistics group.
+Nathan Kallus is Assistant Professor in the School of Operations Research and Information Engineering and Cornell Tech at Cornell University.
+Nathan's research interests include personalization; optimization, especially under uncertainty; causal inference; sequential decision making; credible and robust inference; and algorithmic fairness.
+He holds a PhD in Operations Research from MIT as well as a BA in Mathematics and a BS in Computer Science both from UC Berkeley.
+Before coming to Cornell, Nathan was a Visiting Scholar at USC's Department of Data Sciences and Operations and a Postdoctoral Associate at MIT's Operations Research and Statistics group.

 Robust optimization; Stochastic optimization; Machine learning; Causal inference; Personalization; Optimization in statistics; Data-driven decision making under uncertainty; Online decision making; Operations management and revenue management applications.